 While brining is nothing new, it’s rarely used in the average kitchen due to our rushed lives and lack of excess time.
 But, let me tell you this – it is worth it!
 Your socks will be blown off with the incredible flavor and juiciness of the finished product.

-2 tsp Italian Seasoning Herbs
+- 2 tsp Italian seasoning h

-Mix all ingredients in a container large enough to hold the brine AND the meat you wish to process.
+Mix all ingredients in a container large enough to hold the brine and the meat you wish to process.
 I typically use a 2-gallon bucket with a lid or a large bowl covered with plastic wrap or foil.
 The meat needs to be totally submerged in the brine to soak up all the goodness.
 Refrigerate and allow your meat to brine for 24-48 hours minimum.
 I let mine soak for 4 days!

 THEN THE WET RUB